 In-service training is held at certain times during the year, on various topics related to childcare issues and personal development.
-Educators must have a Level 2 First Aid Certificate, CPR & Asthma, Anaphylaxis Management Training, this training can be provided through the Coordination Unit, these First Aid Courses are compulsory as they are a Regulatory requirement.
-Certificate 3 in Children's Services will also be arrange for anyone who has not obtained this qualification, under the Education and Care Services National Regulations all FDC Educators must have Cert 3 by 2014.
+Educators must have a Level 2 First Aid Certificate, CPR and asthma, anaphylaxis management training, can be provided through the Coordination Unit.
+These First Aid Courses are compulsory as they are a regulatory requirement.

+Certificate 3 in Children's Services will also be arranged for anyone who has not obtained this qualification, under the Education and Care Services National Regulations all FDC Educators must enrol in Cert 3.